KlemenS189/django-expiring-token/README.md

     ```
 5. Run `python manage.py migrate` to create package migrations

-6. Start the development server an you are good to go.
+6. Start the development server and you are good to go.

 ## Tests
-This build is tested against Python versions 3.4, 3.5, 3,6 with Django versions 2.0.8+
+This build is tested against Python versions 3.4, 3.5, 3.6, 3.7, 3.8, 3.9 with Django versions 2.0.8+
 To run tests
 1. Install ```coverage```
     ```